 This week we’ve shrunk to a threesome and decide to offset the cream of the BAFTAs crop with some 1970s exploitation.
 First it’s the turn of Roger Corman and Vincent Price with “Tower of London” before we transition into a hundred super-colourful costume changes with

-The Fall of the House of Usher, Theatre of Blood, the upcoming Dr Phibes collection and Pit and the Pendulum, it would be more than fair to say that Arrow are on something of a Vincent Price kick as of late.
-With their previous release,
+The Fall of the House of Usher, Theatre of Blood, the Dr Phibes collection and Pit and the Pendulum, it would be more than fair to say that Arrow are on something of a Vincent Price kick as of late.
+With their previous release, the

 On the latest making of documentary for Arrow Films, Legendary exploitation director Jack Hill explains that Roger Corman requested that he should make a stock car film, capitalizing on their success at the time.
 Hill only accepted if Corman allowed him to make an art